ForgeRock/forgeops/helm/README.md

 current configuration to /git.

-The default OpenDJ deployment uses persistent volume claims (PVC) and StatefulSets to provide stateful deployment of the data tier.
+The default DS deployment uses persistent volume claims (PVC) and StatefulSets to provide stateful deployment of the data tier.
 If you wish to start from scratch you should delete the PVC volumes.
 PVCs and StatefulSets are features introduced in Kubernetes 1.5.

 If you are using Minikube take note that host path PVCs get deleted every time Minikube is restarted.
-The opendj/ chart is a StatefulSet, and relies on auto provisioning.
+The ds/ chart is a StatefulSet, and relies on auto provisioning.
 If you restart Minikube, you may find you need to re-install OpenAM.